yvespy/py-aquapark/README.md

 Its `__init__` method takes 2 arguments:
    - `name` - string value, slide's name
    - `limitation_class` - one of the `SlideLimitationValidator` child class which sets restrictions on the use of the Slide.
-Pay attention that constructor should only store class, not initiate instance of it.
+   Please note that the constructor should only store the class itself and not instantiate an instance of it.

-Create `can_access` method that takes instance of `Visitor` class and returns whether the visitor can use the slide (True or False).
+Create a method called `can_access` that checks whether a Visitor can use the slide, returning True or False.
-Here you need to create instance of `limitation_class` to perform validation by passing `Visitor`s attributes to it.
-You don't need to store instance anywhere. `can_access` should catch errors that `limitation_class` can raise.
+To validate the Visitor's attributes, create an instance of `limitation_class`.
+You don't need to store this instance anywhere.
+The `can_access` method should handle all possible errors that may be raised by the `limitation_class`.

 ### Note: Check your code using this [checklist](checklist.md) before pushing your solution.